Tekken (2009 film): Production

 The main stuntman was Cyril Raffaelli who revealed the movie has a total of 9 fights with each containing nearly 50 moves.
 The film finished shooting in May 2009.
 In order to bring more realism to the fights, the team used real fighters including Lateef Crowder, Roger Huerta and Cung Le.
-In order to have more supporting fighters, the team also got Gary Daniels which gave them the need of the main character requiring to be played as a real fighter too rather than use two actors for the stunts.
+In order to have more supporting fighters, the team also got Gary Daniels, which necessitated the main character being played by a real fighter rather than using two actors for his stunts.
 Finding Jon Foo as Jin proved to be a difficult task due to how they needed somebody who was young, skilled, and handsome.
 They met the actor in Thailand.
-Among other actors include Cary-Hiroyuki Tagawa whom they found fitting for Heihachi Mishima as well as the skilled Ian Anthony Dale.
+Other actors include Cary-Hiroyuki Tagawa, whom they found fitting for Heihachi Mishima, as well as the skilled Ian Anthony Dale.

 Little attempted to cast Danielle Harris based on her experience with Marked For Death but she did not appear.
 Nevertheless, he was surprised by Gary Daniels's performance as Brian Fury.
 Though the narrative appears to explore political events due to how the Tekken tournament has changed the world, there were no intentions to provide such context.
 Instead, the main conflict of the story involves Jin Kazama's relationship with his family, most notably the villain, Kazuya Mishima.
 While the film does not offer a proper closure to the family struggle, Little claimed they added scenes about him and Heihachi to provide content for a sequel, should it be approved.
-Though Jin has two love interests in the movie, Little claims the first one Jin has never become serious, citing the character's young age as the cause.
+Though Jin has two love interests in the movie, Little claims the first one Jin has never becomes serious, citing the character's young age as the cause.
 Little describes the film's story as that of a rebel who wishes to give freedom to his people following their restricted lives in their hometown.

-Jon Foo felt honored to play Jin's character in the live-action film based on the series.
-He says he is a fan of the Tekken games.
-Still, he found it difficult to play Jin as he spent three months on a diet in order to do the fighting moves for the live-action film.
-In recording for the movie, Thailand to do a screen test.
+As a self-proclaimed fan of the Tekken series, Jon Foo felt honored to play Jin's character in the live-action film.
+Still, he found it difficult to play Jin as he spent three months on a diet in order to do the fighting moves for the film.
+In recording for the movie, he traveled to Thailand to do a screen test.
 He also flew to America to do another screen test.
-Foo was glad he was chosen for the role of Jin because it was the first he played the lead in his career.
-Among several scenes, Foo favorited Jin's and Brain's battle.
+Foo was glad he was chosen for the role of Jin because it was his first time playing a lead role.
+Among several scenes, Foo chose Jin's and Brian's battle as his favorite.